Option 1: View demo data

 Median

-binding affinity percentile rank
+binding affinity percentile rank of the best-binding mutant

-of the best-binding mutant epitope across all prediction algorithms used (those that provide percentile output)
+epitope across all prediction algorithms used (of those that provide percentile output)

 %ile WT